EFU Insurance: History

 The EFU shifted its head office to Karachi, West Pakistan in May 1950.
 In 1952, the company hired Khuda Buksh, an inspector from Oriental Governmental Security Life Assurance, Calcutta, as life manager for East Pakistan.
 Buksh, introduced a system of training classes and expanded the entire field organization on scientific lines.
 The company thereafter continued showing tremendous upward trend in its paid-for business from 25 million in 1953 to 76.7 million in 1960.
 During the same period the premium income of the company went up from Rs.
 3.3 million to Rs.
 11.9 million.
 In 1960, the company almost reached the door of bankruptcy due to bad underwriting against marine hull business on overseas account.
 Abbas Khaleeli, a former bureaucrat and Roshen Ali Bhimjee, owner of Insurance Agency Pak Underwriters were credited for averting the bankruptcy.
 Subsequently, Mirza Ahmad Ispahani disinvested his shares and major shares were taken by the “Habib family”, ARAG Limited and rest was distributed to the public.

 Abbas Khaleeli and Roshen Ali Bhimjee officially took over the company on 1 January 1961.
 Khuda Buksh worked for the company as life manager, deputy life manager and general manager from 1960 to April 1969.
 He was recognized as the “driving force” who “had successfully helped to grow the company into the leading and dominating position” in the country.
 During the 1960s, EFU became the largest company in the Afro-Asian countries excluding Japan.
 In March 1971, the Bangladesh War of Liberation led to creation of modern Bangladesh in December 1971 when the EFU lost its eastern division.

 Bangladesh nationalized all Pakistan based and local life insurance companies in August 1972.
 In Pakistan, after 1972 the EFU operated solely as a general Insurance company.
 In 1992, the Government of Pakistan opened up life insurance to the private sector and EFU was reorganized and EFU Life Assurance Ltd. was incorporated in 1992 as the first private sector life insurance company.

 In 1992, the Government of Pakistan opened up life insurance to the private sector and EFU Life Assurance Ltd. was incorporated in 1992 as the first private sector life insurance company.
 EFU commenced writing group life insurance business in the same year, individual life business in 1994 and is today the largest life insurance company in the private sector in the country.

-The company has set up over 150 branches throughout the country and employs over 3500 people in its sales force.
+Subsidiaries

+It comprises the following three companies: